 A Bluer Sky: A History of the Brooklyn Chinese-American Association

-Twenty-one years ago when the Brooklyn Chinese-American Association (BCA) was founded, Eighth Avenue in Sunset Park, Brooklyn was depleted.
+In the 1980s before the Brooklyn Chinese-American Association (BCA) was founded, Eighth Avenue in Sunset Park, Brooklyn was depleted.
 The closing of the Brooklyn waterfront, the main source of employment for the Scandinavian immigrants in the neighborhood, had devastated the local economy.
 Real estate values plummeted and the crime rate crept alarmingly higher each year.
 Long-established families who lived in the largest registered historic district in New York State sold off their elegant limestone row houses and fled to the suburbs.
 Soon, close to 90% of the storefronts on Eighth Avenue were vacant.

 At the same time, the Chinese had already begun to move in.
 By 1988 there were approximately 3,000 Asian-Americans and 12 Asian-American-operated businesses in Sunset Park.
 Some were new arrivals from abroad, and others had come from the Manhattan Chinatown area.
 The Chinese had found a new frontier in Sunset Park.
 Property was relatively inexpensive and space was readily available.
 To the Chinese, the long-forgotten strip called Eighth Avenue was full of promise.
-After all, in the Chinese language, “Eight” is a lucky number since it sounds like the Chinese word for “prosper”.
+After all, in the Chinese language, “Eight” is a lucky number since it sounds like the word for “prosper”.
 Hoping to fulfill dreams of economic success, this first wave of Chinese immigrants began to settle in the area.
 Those who could afford to buy bought up abandoned properties; the rest would rent.

 The commute was also quick and simple on the N train to jobs in the Manhattan Chinatown.
 Coming home, recent immigrants who didn’t know English would know which stop to get off because the Eighth Avenue Station was the first stop in Brooklyn above ground.
 The Chinese would call this station the “blue sky” station, a term that not only aided those who couldn’t read the English signs, but also carried with it a sense of optimism.
 This place was where you emerge from the tunnel, where you escape darkness for the light.